 Student enrollment at FPH is witnessing an exponential increase with a remarkable representation from countries of the Eastern Mediterranean, Europe, and South-East Asia.
 This could be attributed to the transformation of the health sector into a giant industry and to the international reputation that the faculty has gained in recent years.

 Graduates of FPH are recording high employability rates.
 The depth of their knowledge and the breadth of their professional experience empowered them to go far beyond the act of searching for jobs, because many jobs are now searching for them!

-If you want to find your place in the ever-exciting world of public health, there is no better place than the Faculty of Public Health at Jinan University and no better time than right now.
+If you desire to "Learn, Discover, and Make the World Safer", join the ever-exciting world of public health.
+For this, there is no better place than the Faculty of Public Health at Jinan University and no better time than right now.